 Conclusion: Who Should Get Exposure X6?

 Who is Exposure X6 created for?
 In all honesty, everyone!
 From the professionals to the hobbyists and newbies, this program really does have a lot to offer.
-It’s as if someone took the best parts of Lightroom and Photoshop and added all the bits that were missing.
+It’s as if someone took the best parts of Lightroom and Photoshop and added all the missing bits.

 Many of the features can be replicated in Adobe software, but it requires additional downloading or the purchase or premade overlays and presets.
 Exposure X6 has over 500 already innately in the program, offering endless possibilities.

-In conclusion, if your computer is able to handle the program, this is well worth the purchase.
+In conclusion, if your computer can handle the program, this is well worth the purchase.
 Especially for a one-time fee and it becomes a program you own, being significantly more cost-effective in the long run than subscription programs.

 Exposure X6 Review